circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 - A **deploy key** that is used to check out your project from GitHub or Bitbucket.
 - A **service hook** that is used to notify CircleCI when you push to GitHub or Bitbucket.

 CircleCI builds push hooks by default.
+So, builds are triggered for all push hooks for the repository and PUSH is the most common case of triggering a build.

+There are some additional, less common cases where CircleCI uses hooks, as follows:
-CircleCI also processes PR hooks to store PR information for the CircleCI app.
-If you have PR-only builds configured in the CircleCI app, CircleCI checks if there is a related, open PR on the same branch when the push is received.
-In this case, if you open a PR and there is an existing commit, CircleCI will trigger a build.
+- CircleCI processes PR hooks to store PR information for the CircleCI app.
+If the Only Build Pull Requests setting is set then CircleCI will only trigger builds when a PR is opened, or when there is a push to a branch for which there is an existing PR.
+Even if this setting is set we will always build all pushes to the project's default branch.
+- If the Build Forked Pull Requests setting is set, CircleCI will trigger builds in response to PRs created from forked repos.

-It is possible to edit the webhooks in GitHub or Bitbucket to restrict events that trigger a build, refer to the [GithHub Edit a Hook document](https://developer.github.com/v3/repos/hooks/#edit-a-hook) or the [Atlassian Manage Webhooks document](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html) for details.
+It is possible to edit the webhooks in GitHub or Bitbucket to restrict events that trigger a build.
+Editing the webhook settings lets you change which hooks get sent to CircleCI, but doesn't change the types of hooks that trigger builds.
+CircleCI will always build push hooks and will build on PR hooks (depending on settings), but if you removes push hooks from the webhook settings CircleCI won't build.
+Refer to the [GithHub Edit a Hook document](https://developer.github.com/v3/repos/hooks/#edit-a-hook) or the [Atlassian Manage Webhooks document](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html) for details.

-Refer to CircleCI documentation of [Workflows filters]({{ site.baseurl }}/2.0/workflows/#using-contexts-and-filtering-in-your-workflows) for how to build GitHub tags.
+Refer to CircleCI documentation of [Workflows filters]({{ site.baseurl }}/2.0/workflows/#using-contexts-and-filtering-in-your-workflows) for how to build tag pushes.

 ## Adding a .circleci/config.yml File